2 Days Solo Trip to Hampi

 In mythology Lord Vittala is an aspect of Lord Vishnu (See Gods of Hampi and Mythology of Hampi).
 Garuda (lord of eagles) is the vehicle (mount) of Lord Vishnu.
 The Stone Chariot once contained the icon on Garuda, though the shrine is empty now.
 This shrine is in the axis of the massive Vittala Temple and faces the sanctum of Vittala Temple.

-I am almost done with the day 1 tour and was tired so decided to take some rest and plan to enjoy the evening at Hemakuta hill and like to say goodbye to the sun 🙂
+I am almost finished with the day’s tour and decided to take a nap in order to recharge before spending the evening at Hemakuta Hill and waving farewell to the sun:)

 Day 2 in Hampi!